 La Pelosa is best accessed from the nearby village of Stintino.
 The bad news is that those who drive there have to pay to park their car a very expensive fee (something like €2 euro per hour).
 The good news is that, like other Sardinia beaches, La Pelosa can be accessed by bus from Stintino.

 What makes La Pelosa one of Sardinia best beaches is the range of activities it offers.
 There, it is possible to windsurf, kayak, and even sail.
 Right before the access point to the beach there’s also a dive centre that goes on diving expeditions in the stunning Asinara island.
 Not far from La Pelosa there are a bunch of other amazing Sardinia beaches, such as Le Saline.

 Where to stay in Stintino

 Being one of the top places to visit in Sardinia for its amazing beaches, there’s a good selection of places to stay in Stintino that go from holiday homes to bed and breakfast to more upscale options.
-My choice is Amaremare, a lovely bed and breakfast managed by a dear friend.
-It has a gorgeous view, cozy bedrooms and a beautiful garden.
-Park Hotel Asinara has amazing views.
-Al Martin Pescatore is a good budget option nicely located in the centre of the village.
+These are the best places to stay in Stintino: